Lloyd Clark Fletcher: Abduction and bodily harm

 In 1997, Fletcher abducted a 16 year old girl from a train station in Wynnum at knifepoint, punching her unconscious and strangling her.
-When the woman woke up inside Fletchers car with her wrists now bound, she kicked his car door open and was saved by a group of men passing by.
+When the woman woke up inside Fletcher's car with her wrists now bound, she kicked his car door open and was saved by a group of men passing by.
+As Fletcher took off from the scene in his vehicle, one of the men threw a projectile at the vehicle, shattering the rear window.

 Fletcher was convicted and sentenced to seven years imprisonment.

 Review of indefinite sentence

 In 2011, Fletcher was eligible for a review of his indefinite sentence.
 At the proceeding, Fletcher told Justice Anthe Philippides he would “rather the indefinite sentence stay as it is”.

 Bid for release

 In 2022, Fletcher bid for release citing terminal illness.
-In response to Fletcher's bid for release, the police officer responsible for charging Fletcher stated Fletcher was "the most dangerous, perverted, sexual offender that [he had] ever come across" calling him "a brutal psychopath" and "wish[ing] him well" but hoping Fletcher "dies in jail".
+In response to Fletcher's bid for release, the police officer responsible for charging Fletcher stated Fletcher was "the most dangerous, perverted, sexual offender that [he had] ever come across" calling him "a brutal psychopath" and "wishing him well" but hoping Fletcher "dies in jail".